 Equal quantities of cinnamon, cloves, nutmeg, allspice, and ginger (optional).

 As a baking substitute for rum when baking, use 1 part rum extract plus 3 parts water.

 One cup "half and half" or 1 cup light whipping cream can be substituted, but for the closest flavor to evaporated milk, gently simmer 2-1/4 cups whole milk in a saucepan until reduced to 1 cup.

 Are you needing good recipe ingredient substitutions for whipping cream?
 Try the following alternatives:

 When substituting ingredients, always keep in mind that different ingredients might cause a slight change in taste or texture.
 Often, the change will depend on whether the ingredient being substituted is a major or minor item called for.

-Unfortunately, there were never any 100% "effective" recipe substitutions for some essential ingredients such as baking soda and cream of tartar.
+Unfortunately, there were never any 100% "effective" recipe ingredient substitutions for some essential ingredients such as baking soda and cream of tartar.
 These you must always have on hand in your baking cupboard.

-Read over Grandma's common recipe substitutions.
+Read over Grandma's common recipe ingredient substitutions.
 There's bound to be a day when you'll find one or two useful in your kitchen.